brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 \* opposition: situation where both Kings face each other on the same row, with only 1 square in between them.
 The player not having to move is said to have the opposition.
 Given a position where White King in on `e3` and Black King in on `e5`:

-- if it's White to move, then Black King has the opposition;
+- If it's White to move, then Black King has the opposition;
-- if it's Black to move, then White King has the opposition.
+- If it's Black to move, then White King has the opposition.

 ## References